Triple-T/gradle-play-publisher/README.md

 Existing releases can be promoted and/or updated to the [configured track](#common-configuration) with `./gradlew promoteArtifact`.

-By default, the track from which to promote a release will be determined by the most unstable channel that contains a release.
+By default, the track *from* which to promote a release is determined by the most unstable channel that contains a release.
 Example: if the alpha channel has no releases, but the beta and prod channels do, the beta channel will be picked.
 To configure this manually, use the `fromTrack`
 property:

 ```kt